Tangoz1003/mtslearn/README.md

 # mtslearn

+mtslearn is a Python package specifically designed for the process and analysis of medical time series (MTS) data.
+It provides a comprehensive set of tools for preprocessing, feature extraction, model building, and evaluation, tailored specifically for the complexities and nuances of medical time series data.
+The package aims to simplify the workflow for researchers and practitioners working with complex, high-dimensional medical time series datasets, such as patient monitoring data, electronic health records, and wearable device data.

 # FeatureExtractorAndModelEvaluator

 The `FeatureExtractorAndModelEvaluator` class is a comprehensive tool for extracting features from time-series data, preparing data for machine learning models, and evaluating various models.
 It simplifies the process of handling complex datasets, particularly in medical or clinical research.